 Ly Hoàng Ly

-Ly Hoàng Ly practices in a multidisciplinary manner, panning across poetry, painting, video, performance art, installation, and public art.
+Ly’s previous works make bodily references to women’s cultural experiences of maternity and ministrations as well as highlight human emotions and our relationship to place and nature.
+Since 2011, Ly has explored the relationship of freedom and surveillance, inherited trauma, the ephemeral materiality of memory, the dislocation and the importance of community and human connection, the association of the loss of nature and human mortality.
 Her art raises questions about the general human conditions, the critical states of society, and our shared issues of migration and immigration.
-It speaks not only on a personal level, but also on a global scale, and of larger things: of (mis)understandings and (mis)placement, of (trans)forming identity and being rootless, of adaptation and acceptance, of division and union, and of being human.
+It speaks not only on a personal level, but also on a global scale: of (mis)understandings and (mis)placement, of (trans)forming identity and being rootless, of adaptation and acceptance, of division and union, and of being human.

-her first and yet largest solo exhibition in Vietnam at The Factory Contemporary Arts Centre (Ho Chi Minh City)
+In 2017, she open her largest solo exhibition in Vietnam at The Factory Contemporary Arts Centre, Ho Chi Minh City.